melff/memisc/README.md

 Releases will be published on [CRAN](http://cran.r-project.org/web/packages/memisc/).
 Pre-releases will be available here in source and binary form.
 To install from the sources on GitHub you can use `devtools::install_github("melff/memisc",subdir="pkg")`.

-More information about the package can be found at [my site](http://www.martin-elff.net/software/memisc/)